koaaN/PlusKey/README.md

 1. Copy `parts/PlusKey/` and make sure the APK is platform-signed and installed as privileged under `/system_ext`.
+2. Add `PlusKey` to the target device's `PRODUCT_PACKAGES`.
-2. Reuse `patches/0009-settings-pluskey-category.patch` for Settings unless the target ROM has a substantially different homepage layout.
+3. Reuse `patches/0009-settings-pluskey-category.patch` for Settings unless the target ROM has a substantially different homepage layout.
-3. Apply the Assist-bit removal to that device's own Lineage overlay.
+4. Apply the Assist-bit removal to that device's own Lineage overlay.
 Do not assume Infiniti's overlay path exists on another tree.
-4. Rename or extend `InfinitiPlusKey` and update the supported codename list.
+5. Rename or extend `InfinitiPlusKey` and update the supported codename list.
    Keep the device gate.
 Removing it would change Assist-key behavior for every device sharing that `frameworks/base` build.